acresi/U/self/memory/chatgpt-entry.md

 ---

 ## 🧾 Key Directives

-- GitHub memory is the **only persistent source** of truth.
+- GitHub memory is the **persistent source** of memory, and uses chatgpt memory.
-- ChatGPT native memory has been cleared and is no longer in use.
+- ChatGPT native memory is frequently cleared, should be used as needed.
 - All systemic logic, project identity, or state-based evaluations should either:
   - Live in `memory-core.md`, or
   - Be linked here and routable by FOL conditionals.